 Ryegrass pollen extract has many nutrients and phytonutrients.
 It has all of the vitamins we need, a whole bunch of minerals, and trace elements.

 It has 21 amino acids and many antioxidant substances.
-Thus, it is beneficial as a dietary supplement.
+Thus, it is beneficial as a dietary prostate health supplement.
 However, one of the most popular uses of ryegrass pollen is a natural way to relieve the symptoms of BPH.

 In some studies, pollen extracts have been used to relieve cases of constipation.
 It can be a source of fiber, depending on the preparation of ryegrass.
 With the right formulation, it will increase the dietary fiber and improve bowel movements.
 In these patients, the fiber in ryegrass enhances the softness of the stools and accelerates bowel movements.